Brands

 Future plans

-Currently bootstrapped with an office in Singapore, the startup is looking to secure funding.
+Currently bootstrapped with offices in Bengaluru and Singapore, the startup is looking to secure funding.

 Thinking Forks has over 150 clients and has launched more than 200 products since its inception.
 Its portfolio includes notable D2C snacking brands such as Yoga Bars, Licious, and 4700 BC.
 Additionally, it has also assisted larger companies like Tata Consumer Products, Amazon, and PepsiCowith product quality standards and acceleration processes.

-Some of its competitors include Food Buddies and independent consultants.
+Some of its competitors in India include Food Buddies and independent consultants.

 In the last two years, the company has experienced 2.5X growth in revenue and generates 50% of its turnover from international markets.
 Outside India, it operates in the UAE, the UK, the Netherlands, the US, the Philippines, and Thailand.